-- Students who need to repeat a module should be aware that all credits count as credit hours attempted for the quantitative evaluation (Maximum Time to Complete (MTTC)) and are used in the GPA calculation. - EXCEPTION: A student receiving a NO PASS grade for Fundamentals of Nursing (NA101) will be required to submit a Satisfactory Academic Progress / Maximum Time to Complete (SAP/MTTC) appeal for review and determination to exceed 150% of allowable attempted hours. - Students will be given a grade of "I" (Incomplete) in a module if they do not fulfill the assignments or objectives of a module within the first five weeks of the module or if they choose to withdraw from the module.
+- Students who need to repeat a module should be aware that all credits count as credit hours attempted for the quantitative evaluation (Maximum Time to Complete (MTTC)) and are used in the GPA calculation - Students will be given a grade of "I" (Incomplete) in a module if they do not fulfill the assignments or objectives of a module within the first five weeks of the module or if they choose to withdraw from the module.
 The number of credits attempted for that module would not be computed in the cumulative grade point average until the student has completed the coursework. - Students granted an "I" are expected to complete the required work within the next week, with supervision from the instructor of record.
 Upon completion of the coursework, the instructor will replace the "I" with the earned letter grade. - Students who do not complete the terms of the incomplete by the first week of the subsequent module, will have the "I" grade replaced by the earned grade indicated by the instructor.
 Taking an incomplete could alter a student's schedule of classes, the student's eligibility to continue required course work in sequence, and may result in dismissal from the academic program. - Students may request a special extension up to, but not exceeding 5 weeks to turn in incomplete work.
 All extensions must be approved by the Director of Education. - Pass/No Pass grades receive no "grade points" and are not calculated in the grade point average.
 If the grade is a pass grade, then the credits count as completed.
 If the grades are a non pass or fail grade, then the credits do not count as completed.
-All credits count as credit hours attempted for the quantitative evaluation (timeframe) and are used in the GPA calculation.

-• Module Failure: In order to pass a module, students must achieve at least a 2.0 GPA (70%, the equivalent of a letter grade of C) in each module within the program enrolled.
+All credits count as credit hours attempted for the quantitative evaluation (timeframe) and are used in the GPA calculation. - Module Failure: In order to pass a module, students must achieve at least a 2.0 GPA (70%, the equivalent of a letter grade of C) in each module within the program enrolled.
 Students not passing a module must retake that module at the earliest possible scheduling opportunity.
 Withdrawal "W" entries on a students transcript will receive no grade points and will not be considered when calculating grade point average.
 If the student was seated in the class and recorded attendance, "W" entries will be counted in the quantitative evaluation as attempted credits.
 If the student was not seated in the class, the "W" entries will not count in the quantitative evaluation.